 |

-More than one third of Würzburg’s university professors are dismissed under King Ludwig I. for showing liberal tendencies.
+More than a third of Würzburg's professors are dismissed under King Ludwig I due to liberal tendencies

 |